PK-35 (men): History

 PK-35 was founded in Vyborg as Viipurin Pallokerho in 1935.
 After the Finnish Winter War and Second World War, the club was refounded as Pallokerho-35 by the Karelian refugees in Helsinki in 1948.
-The name Viipuri (Vyborg) was dropped off from the name due to Soviet pressure per which it was not tolerated to use the names of places of the occupied Karelian territory.
-In the 1950's, the club operated mostly in the Kallio neighbourhood of Helsinki, from which it expanded to Pakila and other newly built areas in Northern Helsinki.
+The name Viipuri (Vyborg) was dropped off from the name due to Soviet pressure because it was not tolerated to use the names of places of the occupied Karelian territory.
+In the 1950s, the club operated mostly in the Kallio neighbourhood of Helsinki, from which it expanded to Pakila and other newly built areas in Northern Helsinki.
 In 1966, PK-35 settled in the Pihlajamäki area.
 The club played mostly in the lower divisions in the Finnish football league system until 1990s.

 The mid-1990s were successful years for PK-35, when the club was coached by Pasi Rautiainen.
 They won promotions from fourth-tier Kolmonen in 1994 all the way to the Finland's top division, Veikkausliiga for the 1998 Veikkausliiga season.
 The club also acquired former Finnish national team players such as Petri Helin and Kimmo Tarkkio.
 PK finished 3rd in the league, and made it to the 1998 Finnish Cup final, but at the end of the season after some economic troubles, the club's top representative team was acquired by Hjallis Harkimo and it was renamed FC Jokerit.
 The PK-35 club, however, continued with the other teams in lower divisions using its original name.
 PK-35 was promoted to Kakkonen in 2001 and to Ykkönen in 2005.